Should You Buy A Brand New Or Resale Property Today?

 Let's take a look at them too.

-One important distinction between both new and resale homes is its growth rate.
+One important distinction between new and resale homes is their growth rate.

-Over the last decade, we have seen performance in new launches outdoing resale homes by a mile.
+Over the last decade, we have seen new launches outperform resale homes by a wide margin.

 New Launch vs Resale Price Growth